+Due dates for assignments are listed on the class schedule.
+No late work will be accepted, unless announced in class.
 (All Labs must still be turned in to receive course credit).
 It is the student's responsibility to know when labs are due based on the provided class schedule.
-Labs are always due 2 lab periods (usually 1 week) after the lab session in which they are completed.
+Labs are usually due 2 lab periods after the lab session in which they are completed.

-EXCUSED ABSENCE
+EXCUSED